 “I’m fine” became my safety blanket.
 It’s a blanket I still pull out now when I am struggling.
 I do try not to but hopefully now you may understand why I use my mask and why it’s so hard to drop.
 I don’t do it intentionally to deceive.
 It’s just my automatic response to being in hard, difficult situations.
 As I said before I have got better at being honest about the way I’m feeling but I know I still have a long long way to go.
 So please be gentle with me I am trying my hardest.

 I hope I’ve shown that even those people who seem confident and happy might not always be.
 They might be hiding something much darker that they just don’t know how to deal with other than to hid it behind a smile.

-I’m not ready to say goodbye to my mask just yet but I certainly do spend most of my time without it.
+I’m not ready to say goodbye to my mental health mask just yet but I certainly do spend most of my time without it.

 Remember to be kind always.
-You never know what battles people might be facing.
+You never know who else might be wearing a mental health mask and what battles people might be facing.

 Lots of love